prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/07-create-calculation-groups.md

     ![](../images/dp500_07-22.png)

-    *Refreshing applies the changes by creating the calculation group as a model table.
+    >**Note**: Refreshing applies the changes by creating the calculation group as a model table.
 It then loads the calculation items as rows of data.*

 20. In the **Data** pane, expand open the **Time Intelligence** table.